dakota-marshall/python-ogs/docs/usage.md

 ogs = OGSClient('your_client_id', 'your_client_secret', 'your_username', 'your_password')
 ```
 If you want debug logs, you can pass `debug=True` to the constructor.
-This will authenticate you to OGS using your API credentials, and connect you to the Realtime API Socket.
+This will authenticate you to OGS using your API credentials, but does not connect to the Realtime API.

-Next, we should create and pass our callback functions for the socket level callbacks.
+From here, you should be able to call of the REST API related methods.

+## Connect to the Realtime API

+First, we need to create two callback functions that will be used as event handlers for the socket.
+These are called when the socket receives an event from the API.
+One will be for general events from the socket, and the other will be specific to game events.
+You can use the same for both, just dont pass the callback_handler argument when connecting to a game.

 ```python
 def ogs_error_handler(data: dict):